Donations and Funding

 You can view our Conflict of Interest Policy here.

 Gambling Industry Arrangements for Funding Research, Education and Treatment (RET) to Minimise Gambling Harm in the UK

 All gambling businesses licensed by the UK Gambling Commission are required to contribute towards Research, Education and Treatment (RET) to minimise gambling harms as a condition of their licence to operate gambling activities.

 The amount a gambling operator must contribute is not specified, but is typically between 0.1% and 1% of Gross Gaming Yield (GGY) – i.e. what their business makes from gambling activities each year.
 The majority of RET activities across Great Britain are therefore funded either directly or indirectly via the gambling industry.

-Many operators choose to donate their contributions to GambleAware, and they use these funds to commission Research, Education and Treatment.
+Many operators choose to donate their contributions to GambleAware, and they use these funds to commission Research, Prevention and Treatment (previously Research, Education and Treatment, or ‘RET’).
 Others choose alternative approaches, such as direct donations to organisations seen to be delivering activities to minimise gambling harms.
-All recipients of RET funding are required to be on an approved provider list published by the Gambling Commission, and GamCare is pleased to be on this list.
+All recipients of this funding are required to be on an approved provider list published by the Gambling Commission, and GamCare is pleased to be on this list.